suchanek/proteusPy/paper/paper.md

 - Interactively display disulfides contained in the RCSB in a variety of display styles
 - Calculate geometric and energetic properties about these disulfides
 - Create binary and sextant structural classes by characterizing the disulfide torsional angles into *n* classes
-- Build idealized disulfide bonds from dihedral angle input
+- Build idealized disulfide bonds from disulfide dihedral angle input
-- Find disulfide neighbors based on dihedral angle input
+- Find disulfide neighbors based on dihedral angles
 - Overlap disulfides onto a common frame of reference for display
 - Build protein backbones from backbone phi, psi dihedral angle templates
 - More in development